10 signs and symptoms of PCOS

 • Thighs

 Hirsutism in women can range from mild to severe.
-You can assess the degree to which you are affected by hirsutism on the Ferriman-Gallway Score.
+You can use the Ferriman-Gallway Score to gauge the severity of hirsutism.

 5. Acne or oily skin

-Raised androgen levels aren’t just responsible for unwanted hair – they can also cause acne and oily skin.
+Raised androgen levels can also cause acne and oily skin.

 Oily skin can affect the: